 Published on the occasion of the exhibition

-This exhibition catalog expands on our gallery guide with an original essay by Kim Beil.
+This exhibition catalogue expands on our gallery guide with an original essay by Brian Wallis.

-This publication is available for purchase online and at Pier 24 Photography.$60.00
+This is a forthcoming publication that will be available for purchase online and at Pier 24 Photography starting in mid-November.$60.00